givingjar/blog.givingjar.org/_posts/2017-01-04-charity-spotlight-reach-studio-art-center.md

 REACH's expansion in 2013 has been a great boon to their mission.
 More classes can be held simultaneously, which means the studio can reach even more people than ever.
 Working with the [Lansing School District][7] has also helped expose art to more kids.

 The [Teen Open Studio's][9] Community Arts Program helps teens work with local businesses to create public art exhibits and has had a wonderful impact on the community.
-You've probably seen one of these [exhibits][8] yourself!
+You've probably even seen some of these [exhibits][8]!

 ## Goals